 Most of our travelers stay at the Niños Hotel (2 stars): a very attractive hotel that supports projects with (street) children.

 Today you will join our own Walking Tour!
 A beautiful introduction of the city and a nice relaxed walk (downhill only).
 Our driver will pick you up at the hotel and drive you to our first visit, the archaeological site of Qenqo.
 From there you will walk to Sacsayhuamán: these are impressive ruins with a great view of the city.
 The guide will tell you a lot of stories!
-We continue to the San Blas neighbourhood, where we will visit the lovely Xapiri art museum & café (coffee and snack inclusive).
-Here you can get a fantastic insight into peruvian indigenous art and even listen to the sounds of the jungle in their special sound-room.
+We continue to the San Blas neighbourhood, where you will enjoy a break in a local cafe.
 Finally you will visit the famous Sun Temple.
 At the end of the tour, the guide will give you tips for lunch.

 After lunch (not included) you can visit the Cathedral of Cusco (entrance fee: 25 soles p.p.), a museum (Museo Inka is fun!) or do some shopping to get a nice souvenir or a beautiful alpaca sweater.